Digital Art

 When showing these works in exhibitions and also in my social networks, "virtual friends" returned (reacted with) some references, and then the art critic Aline Figueiredo also did, analyzing the works of the period in Brasilia.
 In the work Tic-tac-toe (2011), for example, which was made with the use of digital photographs of colored led lamps, the reference that emerges is Vladimir Bonacic's (1938 - 1999), especially the work DIN from 1969, this also happens with the work Tube (2011).
 Already in InVersions (2012) and Pixel (2011) the references are the "light paintings" of Karl Holzhauser (1944) and Gottfriend Jager (1937), with the unfoldings in photos and paintings by Gerhard Richter (1932).
 I also mention as important international references John Whitney (1917 - 1995), Andy Warhol (1928 - 1987) and Nam June Paik (1932 - 2006) among others.

-In both Pixel and Tube, digital macro photographs of image tubes from connected TVs are worked and unfolded on the computer.
-In both cases, Pixel and Tube, there is an expansion of artistic field when the images are projected onto a black background with dance performance and music from the video Off Air (2020).
+In both Pixel and TV Tube, digital macro photographs of image tubes from connected TVs are worked and unfolded on the computer.
+In both cases, Pixel and TV Tube, there is an expansion of artistic field when the images are projected onto a black background with dance performance and music from the video Off Air (2020).

 As the images can be projected, displayed on monitors or printed, when we refer to this last possibility, that of inkjet printing on paper or canvas, we can affirm my incursions into the field of digigraphy, a printing technique based on the new information technologies.
 Shows with these printed works have already been held in Cuiabá, Brasília, Chapada dos Guimarães, and Ceará.
 In fact, I can say that I was the first to use such printing technologies (digigraphs) in Mato Grosso, in the 1990s and 2000s.